ENIGMA-git/ENIGMA_DTI_GWAS/Pre Imputation Quality Control Protocol/README.md

 ## Important Notes

-Before starting, please ensure that your genetic data is aligned with the GRCh37/b37/hg19 genome builds.
+Before starting, please ensure your genetic data aligns with the GRCh37/b37/hg19 genome builds.

 You should start this protocol using a dataset in a binary file format for PLINK1.9, that means, in a .bed/.bim/.fam format.
 For more information, visit: <https://www.cog-genomics.org/plink/1.9/input#bed>